thedaviddias/Front-End-Checklist/README.md

 > * 📖 [Remove Render-Blocking JavaScript](https://developers.google.com/speed/docs/insights/BlockingJS)

-* [ ] **Optimized and updated JS librairies:** ![Medium][medium_img] All JavaScript librairies used in your project are necessary (prefer Vanilla Javascript for simple functionalities), updated to their lastest version and don't overwhelm your JavaScript with unnecessary methods.
+* [ ] **Optimized and updated JS libraries:** ![Medium][medium_img] All JavaScript libraries used in your project are necessary (prefer Vanilla Javascript for simple functionalities), updated to their latest version and don't overwhelm your JavaScript with unnecessary methods.

 > * 📖 [You may not need jQuery](http://youmightnotneedjquery.com/)
 > * 📖 [Vanilla JavaScript for building powerful web applications](https://plainjs.com/)